-15. The Agricultural Land Classification of the land is shown on the attached ALC Map and the areas of each subgrade have been given in Table 1.
-Within any subgrade small areas of land of better or poorer quality may occur but cannot be delineated separately at the scale of survey.
+17. The Agricultural Land Classification of the site is shown on the attached ALC Map and the areas of each grade and subgrade have been given in Table 1.
+Within any grade or subgrade small areas of land of better or poorer quality may occur but cannot be delineated separately at the scale of survey.
+At this site the majority of the land can not be classified higher than Grade 2 because of a minor climatic restriction.